HazzazBinFaiz/minicron/README.md

 Minicron will prevent multiple command executions if a command is still running.
 Stdout / Stderr output is combined for all commands.

-Note: Commands are exec'd without a subshell.
+Commands are exec'd on shell `/bin/sh`, you can configure shell from environment variable `SHELL`

 ## Running in Docker